GAR-for-GATC/AlarmClock/README.md

 The Cmd Line Application requires the user to update the source code to set the alarm.
 When run, a command prompt will be opened and upon the alarm time being reached, the program will open a file that you specify in the program.
 The batch file that's included runs this file using Node.js.

 #####GUI Application Details
-The GUI application is currently used through packaging using electron-packager, installed using npm.
-The command that used to package this is:
+The GUI application needs to be packaged using electron-packager, installed using npm.
+The application won't work as expected if it is run without packaging, since the file pathways had to be changed for packaging to work correctly.
+The command used to package this is:
 ```
 electron-packager C:\path_to_folder_where_the_source_code_is test-App --platform=win32 --arch=all --version=1.0.0 --out=SomeOutputName
 ```